-- 1 This paper report considers the need for network requirements in an evolving factory 2 environment referred to as "Flexible Factory".
-The Flexible Factory represents an evolved site for 3 flexible on-demand manufacturing of variable product types with variable production volumes.
-4 Flexibility in the factory environment emphasizes mobility and configurability of manufacturing 5 facilities.
-In support of the flexibility, human operators are engaged with the production process 6 in order to oversee the on-demand production.
-This new flexibility requires the factory network 7 to evolve to include wireless connectivity in support of increased mobility of humans and 8 automated vehicles and the reallocation of facilities. - Theis report developed under the IEEE 802 Network Enhancements for Next Decade Industry Connections Activity (Nendica) addresses integrated wired and wireless Internet of Things (IoT) communications in the factory environment, considering expected evolution to dense radio device utilization.
-The report includes use cases and requirements within the factory wireless environment, with a focus on bridged Layer 2 networks.
-It presents problems and challenges observed within the factory and reports on feasible solutions for overcoming these issues.
-Topics that may benefit from standardization are highlighted. - The report presents an underlying end-to-end (E2E) network architecture that addresses the operation and control of the various services in the factory network according to their dynamic QoS requirements.
-It analyses the applicable standards and features in IEEE 802 technologies to achieve the requirements in E2E network connectivity for integrated wired and wireless connectivity in a factory environment.
+This report considers the need for network requirements in an evolving factory environment referred to as "Flexible Factory."
+The Flexible Factory represents an evolved site for flexible ondemand manufacturing of variable product types with variable production volumes.
+Flexibility in the factory environment emphasizes mobility and configurability of manufacturing facilities.
+In support of the flexibility, human operators are engaged with the production process in order to oversee the on-demand production.
+This new flexibility requires the factory network to evolve to include wireless connectivity in support of increased mobility of humans and automated vehicles, and the reallocation of facilities.